DCMaxxx/SimpleContact/README.md

 To do
 -------
-+ Update first and last name position if pictures are hidden
 + Add a first launch tutorial
 + Add research field on main view
 + Add research field on favorite view